 Cancellation/Trip Interruption Insurance:

-Not included: Meals, Canmore accommodation, transportation, gratuities & taxes.
+Not included: Canmore accommodation, Lunch on day 1, transportation, gratuities & taxes.

 Departures can be set up on a private basis for individuals, families, or groups.
 We can organize a private departure and leave the trip open for more people to join.
 Please contact us if you would like to arrange your own departure and we will be happy to provide you with a quote based on your group’s size and trip options.